stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/scale-app/scale-app.md

 ## Tutorial

-1. The `stakater-nordmart-review` uses stakater's [application chart](https://github.com/stakater-charts/application/tree/master/application) as a dependency.
+1. The `stakater-nordmart-review` uses Stakater's [application chart](https://github.com/stakater-charts/application/tree/master/application) as a dependency.
 This chart already contains a template for Horizontal Pod Autoscaler.

    By default, the horizontal pod autoscaler is disabled in our `stakater-nordmart-review` chart.